Our History

 The tenth branch, Collins Hill, opened in 1999.
 In 1999 the library system was named a finalist for the Library of the Year award.
 In 2000, GCPL went on to win this national honor.

-In summer 2002 the system opened the Centerville branch.
-This branch shares facilities with the Gwinnett County community center.
-Our twelfth branch opened in Suwanee on October 31, 2004, and on April 15, 2006 we held the dedication for our thirteenth branch, located in Dacula.
+In summer 2002, the system opened the Centerville branch.
+This branch shares facilities with a Gwinnett County community center.
+A twelfth branch opened in Suwanee on October 31, 2004, and the thirteenth in Dacula on April 15, 2006.

 In August 2005, groundbreaking ceremonies were held for the Grayson branch.
 The branch opened to the public on Saturday, October 28, 2006.

-On April 24th, 2010 the Hamilton Mill branch opened to the public and on May 8, 2010 celebrated the official opening ceremonies and ribbon-cutting.
+The Hamilton Mill Branch opened to the public on April 24, 2010.
 This branch was designed to achieve LEED Gold Certification from the United States Green Building Council.

 On October 18, 2016, the City of Lilburn, Gwinnett County Board of Commissioners, and Gwinnett County Public Library hosted a ribbon-cutting ceremony to celebrate the opening of a shared facility that houses Lilburn City Hall and a new Lilburn Branch.